 In 2012, Shaun launched the first of his Writing Maps, maps for writers, with creative writing prompts and story ideas.
 The Writing Notebooks, a series of creative writing guides, was published by BiS Publishers.

 His online Creative Writing Course for Beginners is available on Domestika.

-Shaun has taught writing for twenty years in colleges, schools, adult education and other settings, and run workshops in art galleries, bookshops, cafés, parks, a cemetery, and a zoo.
-He is the founding editor of the literary journal Chroma and the director of Treehouse Press.
+Shaun has been teaching writing for over twenty years in colleges, schools, adult education and other settings, and run workshops in art galleries, bookshops, cafés, parks, and other public spaces.
+He founded and edits The A3 Review.

 He also writes the (irregular) blog 20 Minutes on Writing.